gwongz/font_seeker/README.md

 To get the best OCR match, I decided that a full pass through the alphabet was needed.
 Once that decision was made, optimization efforts were focused on how to reduce wasteful matches during font comparison.
 To improve run time, I refactored the code to:

-- throw out segments which had a low OCR XOR difference value above 0.2
+- throw out segments which had high OCR XOR difference value
 - skip font matches when the letter is likely to cause more errors than its removal would (e.g., segments identified as a “I, i, or l”)
 - process more image data before matching occurs.
 The number of black pixels in each template image can be calculated and loaded in the database before the match process begins.
 That way, if a font template’s black pixels aren’t within a certain range of the segment, the XOR comparison is skipped.

-###Final Thoughts:
+###Final Thoughts

 Using templates to make a match is a straightforward approach and can be successful.
 But when the input data varies greatly from the training data it doesn’t work very well.
 One of the biggest limitations of my program is that it only uses one sans-serif alphabet for the OCR comparison and requires white space between glyphs for segmentation.